 Both Google and various online tools provide data on how often those search terms are searched for per month.
 This is also called search volume.
 This search volume helps you in online marketing to distinguish between significant and insignificant keywords.
 So that you use and write content that is actually searched for.

 Do you generally want to know how your websites perform in search engine optimization before you start working on your keyword strategy?
 Then first read my tutorial on the SEO audit.
-It explains step by step how you can achieve better rankings on Google & Co.
+It explains step by step how you can achieve better rankings on Google.

 This makes keyword research a must for everyone who wants to build organic traffic.
 This way you can find out in advance whether it is worth the effort to invest in suitable texts and content.
 And time is money, as we all know.

-You can find more information on keyword categories in Google's Search Quality Guidelines from site 66 (PDF).
+You can find more information on keyword categories in Google's Search Quality Guidelines from page 66 (PDF).

 Search engines have made it their business to always provide users with the best answer to a question.
 This is not so easy with a pool of thousands of possible answers.
 In order to deliver the most relevant results to searchers, search engines have developed ways to infer the following: What kind of result does a user expect?
 This enables a search engine to place advertisements that are even better tailored to the user - and thus earn more money.